Arnaiz23/TuManga/Documentation/Documentation.md

 * More of 1 filter (.join(";") -> send string)
 * Sort by x
 * Component error
+* DetailsProduct in accountOrders
+* Add products in order (Create a context for share the order)
+* Show order
+* Finish order and pay
+* Slider in Home

 ### Views for public